 The demand and supply curves have so far been considered in isolation.
 They have illustrated, respectively, the quantities that the consumers and firms are willing to buy and sell at each price.
 In order to determine the price and quantity sold in any market, the interaction of supply and demand is needed.
-In reality, each market will arrive at a single price at a point in time.
+It is this interaction that results in a market determined price, which then influences the quantity that is traded.

 Remember that the consumer will want to obtain the good or service at the lowest price possible while the supplier will want to sell for the highest price to maximise their profits.
 The compromise that is reached in the market is referred to as the equilibrium price - the price where the quantity demanded is equal to the quantity supplied.
-The market therefore clears at the equilibrium price because every product that is made available for sale) is sold and there is no excess demand or supply.
+The market therefore clears at the equilibrium price because every product that is made available for sale is sold and there is no excess demand or supply.